-You can only include this life assured benefit if you're the life assured and you don't already have it on any other policy with Zurich.
-If the policy is a joint policy, this life assured benefit can be added for either or both lives assured.
-Multi-Fracture Cover can only be added to your policy when you start the policy and can't be added at a later date.
+You can only choose this policy option if you have chosen either Level Cover or Increasing Cover.
+This policy option can't be included if you have chosen Decreasing Cover or the Conversion Option.
+The Renewal Option can only be added to your policy when you start the policy and can't be added at a later date.
 It can be removed at any time.